 Stem Cell Injections for the Knee

 A patient’s best chance of a successful knee recovery depends on the accurate delivery of an ample volume of stem cells to the injured ligament.
 The largest source of stem cells in one’s body is found in adipose (fat) tissue.
 With the use of a very high tech liposuction device to painlessly harvest the stem cells, a small amount of fat tissue is typically taken from the lower abdomen or flanks through a pair of tiny incisions.
 Bone marrow is additionally harvested from the iliac crest and is a rich source of growth factors and also contributes a small amount of stem cells as well.
-The regenerative solutions are consolidated using a multi-phase centrifugation process and concentrated for the knee stem cell injection.
+The regenerative solutions are consolidated using a multi-phase centrifugation process and concentrated for the injections for stem cell therapy for knees.
 During the injection, the stem cells are placed into the ligament under real time x-ray imaging.
 A needle is placed into the ACL sheath and contrast is injected to verify the proper location.
 The cells and growth factors are then injected into the damaged ligament as well as into other areas of the injured joint space.

 After the Stem Cell Procedure for the Knee